LiYuanyuanFighting/LiYuanyuanFIghting.github.io/_posts/2016-11-22-algorithm-4PriorityQueues.md

 ---2,3,4,5,6 or 7
 analysis: a[1] is the root, so it's biggest, N-1 should be the children, N-2 will also be children, no matter the position except not a[1]

+**Heapsort**
+Heapsort is optimal for both time and space, but may not use too much due to:
+(1)Inner loop longer than quicksort's, like mergesort, more things to do: compare children bigger...
+So there are 2 compares that get done at NlgN times, then there are some array index arithmetic.
+(2)Makes poor use of cache memory. it doesn't have local memory reference, it goes down the tree.
+(3)Not stable.
+It does long distance exchanges that might bring items that have equal keys back out of order.